-Administrators can now exclude files from integrity check in config.php ability to exclude certain files from the integrity checker.
+Administrators can now exclude files from integrity check in config.php

+When administrators did intentional changes to the ownCloud code they now have the ability to exclude certain files from the integrity checker.
 Please check config.sample.php for the usage of 'integrity.excluded.files'.